 Training Opportunities

-Shield is an eight-hour training session that equips clinicians with critical knowledge, cultural fluency, and practical tools to ethically and effectively support first responders.
+SHIELD is an eight-hour training session that equips clinicians with critical knowledge, cultural fluency, and practical tools to ethically and effectively support first responders.
 The course emphasizes a trauma-informed, system-sensitive approach that respects the unique culture of first responder groups while addressing individual and systemic barriers to wellness.
 Through lecture, discussion, case study, and a first-responder panel, clinicians deepen their understanding of responder subcultures, peer support structures, and the realities of working with departments, unions, and multidisciplinary teams.
 Topics include clinical considerations for confidentiality and mandated reporting, navigating stigma, addressing substance abuse, and working with first-responder families.
-Shield training is led by Dr. Stacy Cecchet, a licensed and board-certified psychologist.
+SHIELD training is led by Dr. Stacy Cecchet, a licensed and board-certified psychologist.

-Download our Shield flyer for more information, including a registration link to upcoming training sessions.
+Download our SHIELD flyer for more information, including a registration link to upcoming training sessions.

 November 19, 2025 | Vancouver Police Department

-January 9, 2026 | South County Fire HQ
+January 9, 2026 | South County Fire

 April 28, 2026 | Seattle Fire Department Joint Training Facility